-Most of the world's soybeans are currently grown in the US, and a very large proportion is genetically modified.
+Most of the world's soybeans are currently grown in the US, and a very large proportion is genetically modified (GMO).

 However, if you're worried about it, simply opt for non-GMO, organic tofu brands.

-Bottom Line: Tofu is made from condensed soy milk, in a process similar to how cheese is made.
+SUMMARY Tofu is made from condensed soy milk using a process similar to cheesemaking.
 Whether made from GMO soybeans or not, tofu is generally considered safe for human consumption.

-However, the micronutrient content of tofu can vary, depending on the coagulant used to make it.
-Nigari adds more magnesium, while precipitated calcium increases the calcium content.
+However, the micronutrient content of tofu can vary depending on the coagulant used.
+Nigari adds more magnesium while precipitated calcium increases the calcium content.

-Bottom Line: Tofu is low in calories, but high in protein and fat.
+SUMMARY Tofu is low in calories but high in protein and fat.
 It also contains many important vitamins and minerals.

 Like most plant foods, tofu contains several antinutrients.